Relintai/pandemonium_engine_docs/getting_started/step_by_step/signals.md

 1. Get a reference to the Timer from the Sprite.
 2. Call the Timer's `connect()` method.

+Note:
-.. note:: To connect to a signal via code, you need to call the `connect()`
+ To connect to a signal via code, you need to call the `connect()`
           method of the node you want to listen to.
 In this case, we want to listen to the Timer's "timeout" signal.